AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 5. Listen for device token generation.

 Rewrite the `onNewToken` callback of `FirebaseMessagingService`.
-Once a device token is generated, this callback passes the new device token to Agora Chat SDK at the earliest opportunity.
+Once a device token is generated, this callback passes the new device token to the Agora Chat SDK at the earliest opportunity.

 ```java
 @Override